JamesT-W/JERC/README.md

 # JERC

-Auto radar generator for Source Enging (only tested on CS:GO)
+Auto radar generator for Source Engine games (only tested on CS:GO)